 1. Bank overdrafts

-Overdrafting your bank account can get expensive, especially if you have several overdraft transactions, but those overdrafts won't hurt your credit score as long as you settle them before they go to collections.
+Overdrafting your bank account can get expensive, especially if you have multiple overdraft transactions, but those overdrafts won't hurt your credit score as long as you clear them up before they go to collections.
 If your account remains overdrafted and your bank ends up sending your account to a collection agency, your credit score will take a hit, but because of the debt collection, not the overdraft itself.

 2. Your income

 While information about your employer may be listed on your credit report, your income is not.
 Having a high or low salary won’t directly impact your credit score.
 For example, a high salary won’t boost your credit score nor will a low salary drag your score down.
 But, your salary might influence how you pay your bills and payment history is included in your credit score.

 3. Insurance payments

 Insurance companies check your credit score to decide whether to insure you and to calculate your insurance premium.
 Even though they use your credit score to make decisions about you, they don’t report your timely or untimely payments to the credit bureaus.
 Insurance payments won’t affect your credit score.
 If you miss a regular monthly payment, the insurance company will likely cancel your policy rather than send an unpaid balance to collections.

 Child support and alimony payments won’t usually affect your credit score unless you fall behind on your payments and a collection agency has to get involved.
 In that case, your credit score could drop significantly.
 Not only that, you could be arrested and sued for the payments you missed.

 Like insurance companies, many utility service and cell phone providers check your credit score before extending service.
 But neither of these businesses provides your payment information to credit bureaus.
 Your credit score isn’t helped by timely payments on your utility or cell phone bills.
 However, if your account becomes past due, it may be passed on to a collection agency who would then list the account on your credit report leading to a credit score drop.